 This rare disorder is sometimes referred to as spasmodic torticollis.
 It causes neck muscles to contract in spasms.
 If you have cervical dystonia, your head twists or turns painfully to one side.
 It may also tilt forward or backward.
 Cervical dystonia sometimes goes away without treatment.
-However, there is a risk of recurrence.
+However, there’s a risk of recurrence.

 Symptoms of wry neck can begin slowly.
-They may worsen over time.
+They may also worsen over time.
 The most common symptoms include:

 - neck pain or stiffness

-- one shoulder higher than the other
+- having one shoulder higher than the other

 - swollen neck muscles

-- chin tilting to one side
+- a tilting of your chin to one side

-The faces of children with wry neck may appear flattened and unbalanced.
+The faces of children with congenital wry neck may appear flattened and unbalanced.
 They may also have motor skill delays or difficulties with hearing and vision.